kaefers/travis/Readme.md

 let the cluster do the heavy lifting afterwards.
 Currently, TRAVIS uses [curl](https://curl.haxx.se/) to download files from NCBI.
 If the access is not restricted on your cluster, you should be able to run everyting on it.
-I recently added [wget]-support as well as I ran into trouble with the institute's firewall.
+I recently added [wget](https://www.gnu.org/software/wget/)-support as well as I ran into trouble with the institute's firewall.
 It's also the new default.
 If you have a large dataset, you can run TRAVIS Scavenger on the same TCC while TRAVIS Core is still running in order to get the results that have already been generated.